-The utility of this method is that it allows a fairly rapid way to assess the overall level of agreement between the model and the experimental data, and it also gives an good indication of the nature of the buckling of the layers.
-If desired, this information can then be usefully applied to determine how to separate the layers in the qc structure model to obtain optimal agreement.
-In the case presented here, the Pendry r-factor improved from 0.32 to 0.28.
+The utility of this method is that it allows a fairly rapid way to assess the overall level of agreement between the model and the experimental data, and it also gives a good indication of the nature of the buckling of the layers.
+If desired, this information can then be usefully applied to determine how to separate the layers in the QC structure model to obtain optimal agreement.
+In the case presented here, the Pendry R-factor improved from 0.32 to 0.28.
 More layers could be relaxed, while the number of adjustable parameters in the calculation was reduced from 26 to 25.
-At this time, there are no other determinations of the surface structure of the Al-Ni-Co quasicrystal for comparison.
-The application of other experimental techniques to determine the surface geometries would provide a useful comparison and measure of validity, as would first-principles or semi-empirical calculations for the surface structures.
+Additional features, such as incorporating layers of different compositions or introducing random tiling, may lead to a better agreement.
+First-principles or semiempirical calculations for the surface structures would be a useful adjunct to these calculations for assessing the stability of the various models.